Compulsive Behaviours Counselling in London | Treatment & Therapy

 Sexually compulsive behaviours are followed by obsessive thoughts, regarding sexuality and sexual interest.
 Compulsive behaviour will include avoiding places that would make them vulnerable to sexual obsessions, or avoid individuals that trigger sexual obsessions.

-A compulsive gambler is defined as someone who is unable to abstain from gambler.
+A compulsive gambler is defined as someone who is unable to abstain from gambling.
 This compulsive behaviour can have severe financial and social consequences and the compulsion can only be relieved by more gambling.
 This compulsive behaviour is difficult to identify.

 Compulsive talking, also termed as “oversharing”, is the behaviour of dominating conversation and prioritising yourself and your experiences in conversation with peers.
 Motivation for this compulsive behaviour can vary but typically this compulsion is used to mask or avoid sharing feelings and to create and enforce unhealthy boundaries with others - pushing them away through talking.